 - 1The Midea 20-Pint is the quietest dehumidifier we found at just 44 dB — reviewers consistently confirm it runs silently enough for overnight bedroom use, even with the unit just a few feet from the bed

-- 2For large rooms that need serious moisture removal, the LG PuriCare matches the Midea's 44 dB noise floor while pulling 50 pints per day across 2,000 sq. ft.
+- 2For large rooms that need serious moisture removal, the AEOCKY 80-Pint pulls 80 pints per day across 4,500 sq. ft. at a comfortable 48 dB — the quietest high-capacity unit available

-- 3The hOmeLabs 4,500 Sq.
-Ft. and GE 45-Pint both operate at 48 dB — still quieter than a normal conversation and well within the range reviewers describe as comfortable for living spaces
+- 3The hOmeLabs 7,000 Sq.
+Ft. and GE 25-Pint both operate at 48 dB — still quieter than a normal conversation and well within the range reviewers describe as comfortable for living spaces

 - 5Placement matters as much as specs: putting your dehumidifier on a rubber mat, keeping it away from walls, and choosing a level surface can reduce perceived noise by several decibels